-By having a strong security practice in place, you can protect your data in case of accidental or intentional destruction or disclosure.
-In a world where technology is now ubiquitous, it is becoming increasingly important to maintain data safety.
-Securing your business can be approached by addressing three main areas: technical, physical, and administrative.
+By having strong protections in place, you can protect your data in case of accidental or intentional destruction or disclosure.
+Because in a world where technology is in everything we do, it is becoming increasingly important to maintain data safety.
+So, securing your business can be approached by addressing three main areas: technical, physical, and administrative.

 The second type of security is physical.
 This entails protecting facilities, personnel, and resources from unauthorized users.
 Whether it be protection from natural disasters or burglars, physical security allows you to have systems in place that offer employees peace of mind and create a safe environment for all.
-This type of security should involve a foolproof access control system that prevents any unapproved individuals from entering the system.
-It should also include surveillance and notification systems to ensure that security personnel can accurately and effectively detect suspicious activity.
+This type of protection should involve a foolproof access control system that prevents any unapproved individuals from entering the system.
+Also, it should include surveillance and notification systems to ensure that IT personnel can accurately and effectively detect suspicious activity.

-The final type of security represents the policies, procedures, and standards that you use to control the actions of employees.
+The final type of security is what you use to control employee data and accessibility.
 Administrative controls allow you to define appropriate user behavior and create training programs for employees.
-By having guidelines in place, you can teach employees how to recognize potentially harmful situations and mitigate any security risks that may arise.
+Because you have these guidelines in place, you can teach employees how to recognize potentially harmful situations and avoid any network risks that may arise.

-Though “security” is a term thrown around oftentimes with an insignificant meaning, the definition itself is complex and can be comprised of several different facets.
-The three most important types of security — physical, technical, and administrative — are crucial to protecting the integrity of your data, your personnel, and your company.
+Protecting your network from harm isn’t a one-dimensional affair.
+There are many facets that go into how your system is protected and why.
+Because of this, the three most important types of security — physical, technical, and administrative — are crucial to protecting the integrity of your data, your personnel, and your company.
 If you invest in all three, you will decrease the likelihood of any users presenting a real threat to your systems.